L1w-Y/L1w-Y/README.md

 </a>

 ### 🌞About Me
-- 💡 Enjoy sharing, passionate about open source and the art of programming
+- 💡 Enjoy sharing, passionate about open source.

-- 📚 Currently learning C++, Linux system programming, and high-performance server development
+- 📚 Currently learning C++, Linux system programming.

-- 🌟 Welcome to connect and learn together
+- 🌟 excited to collaborate and learn from others.

+- 📫 Feel free to reach out, connect, or collaborate!

 <br/><br/><br/>